-Indie literature readers and indie culture fans unite!
-After a successful inaugural Manchester Independent Books And Arts Fair at PLANT NOMA last summer, it’s back, with independent publishing house Dostoyevsky Wannabe this time teaming up with the International Anthony Burgess Foundation to bring you Manchester Indie Book Fair 2.
+It’s back, for all your indie reads needs!
+After a successful inaugural Manchester Independent Books And Arts Fair at PLANT NOMA last summer, and a bustling second incarnation at the International Anthony Burgess Foundation earlier in the year, independent publishers Dostoyevsky Wannabe have got the gang back together to bring you a third Manchester Indie Book Fair.

 As per previous proceedings, there’s no formal programme of events lined up – “no readings to stay quiet for, no spoons tapping against wine glasses” – just a relaxed afternoon showcase of the wealth of indie literary activity out there all to “a bit of book-browsing music at book-browsing volume”.
 The Burgess cafe-bar will be open and there will be a range of indie presses and zines from Manchester and the North, this time branching out as far as Scotland.
 Still with stalls to sign up for (take note if you are a publisher!), confirmed at time of going to print (ahem) are (alongside Dostoyevsky Wannabe, of course) Carcanet, Comma, Confingo, Death of Workers Whilst Building Skyscrapers, Dodo Ink, Knives, Forks & Spoons, Nightjar and Saraband (all Manchester), And Other Stories (who originally printed Deborah Levy’s brilliant Booker Prize-shortlisted Swimming Home), Gordian Projects and Longbarrow Press (Sheffield), Blue Moose (Hebden Bridge publishers of Ben Myers’ hit The Gallows Pole), and Gold Flake Paint and Spam Zine (Glasgow).